 The Gurmat Wisdom of Sri Guru Granth Sahib (SGGS) is of universal nature — for all situations, for all occasions, and for all locations!

-For example, consider one of Bhagat Kabeer Jee’s Shabads.
-This particular Shabad can be found on page 1194 of the Sri Guru Granth Sahib (SGGS), in which he has used some fantastic idioms:
+For example, consider one of Bhagat Kabeer Jee’s Shabads on page 1194 of the Sri Guru Granth Sahib (SGGS), in which he has used some fantastic idioms:

 - ਜੋਇ ਖਸਮੁ ਹੈ ਜਾਇਆ ॥ ਪੂਤਿ ਬਾਪੁ ਖੇਲਾਇਆ ॥ ਬਿਨੁ ਸ੍ਰਵਣਾ ਖੀਰੁ ਪਿਲਾਇਆ ॥੧॥ ਦੇਖਹੁ ਲੋਗਾ ਕਲਿ ਕੋ ਭਾਉ ॥ ਸੁਤਿ ਮੁਕਲਾਈ ਅਪਨੀ ਮਾਉ ॥੧॥ ਰਹਾਉ ॥ ਪਗਾ ਬਿਨੁ ਹੁਰੀਆ ਮਾਰਤਾ ॥ ਬਦਨੈ ਬਿਨੁ ਖਿਰ ਖਿਰ ਹਾਸਤਾ ॥ ਨਿਦ੍ਰਾ ਬਿਨੁ ਨਰੁ ਪੈ ਸੋਵੈ ॥ ਬਿਨੁ ਬਾਸਨ ਖੀਰੁ ਬਿਲੋਵੈ ॥੨॥ ਬਿਨੁ ਅਸਥਨ ਗਊ ਲਵੇਰੀ ॥ ਪੈਡੇ ਬਿਨੁ ਬਾਟ ਘਨੇਰੀ ॥ ਬਿਨੁ ਸਤਿਗੁਰ ਬਾਟ ਨ ਪਾਈ ॥ ਕਹੁ ਕਬੀਰ ਸਮਝਾਈ ॥੩॥੩॥: The wife gives birth to her husband.
 The son leads his father in play.
 Without breasts, the mother nurses her baby. ||1|| Behold, people!
 This is how it is in the Dark Age of Kali Yuga.
 The son marries his mother. ||1||Pause|| Without feet, the mortal jumps.
 Without a mouth, he bursts into laughter.
 Without feeling sleepy, he lays down and sleeps.
 Without a churn, the milk is churned. ||2|| Without udders, the cow gives milk.
 Without traveling, a long journey is made.
 Without the True Guru, the path is not found.
 Says Kabeer, see this, and understand. ||3||3|| (sggs 1194).

-Off course, the above is just literal translation of the Gurbani from available Teekaa on the internet, NOT the spiritual meaning or gist (i.e., NOT the inner or real sense of meaning – ਭਾਵ ਅਰਥ).
+Off course, the above is just literal meaning of the Shabad taken from a prevailing Teekaa on the internet.
+It is totally Useless, because, its NOT the spiritual meaning, gist or Message (i.e., NOT the inner or real sense of meaning – ਭਾਵ ਅਰਥ) of the Shabad or Gurmat.

-Unfortunately, the Teekaa of the SGGS available in the market or the internet are full of such literal translations of the Gurbani.
+Unfortunately, the Teekaas of the SGGS available in the market or the internet are full of such literal translations of the Gurbani (SGGS), absolute distortion of the Gurmat.

-This is a great dis-service to the Timeless and Universal Messages of the Gurbani!
+This is a great dis-service to the Unique, Revolutionary, Timeless and Universal Messages of the Sri Guru Granth Sahib (SGGS) !

-Alike many other Shabads throughout the SGGS, the foregoing Shabad of Bhagat Kabeer Jee also contains provoking statements, loaded with spiritual suggestions:
+Alike many other Shabads throughout the SGGS, the foregoing Shabad of Bhagat Kabeer Jee also contains provoking statements, loaded with spiritual suggestions.
+For example:

 - The wife gives birth to her husband.